Understanding a UK Visitor Visa Refusal in 2026

 - unverifiable employer documents

-In 2025, UKVI emphasises document authenticity, increasing the chance of refusal where evidence cannot be independently verified.
+UKVI emphasises on document authenticity and cross-verification, increasing the chance of refusal where evidence cannot be independently verified.

 7. Suspicion That the Visit Is a Disguised Intention to Work or Settle